 Managing hazmat incidents

-So,what happens when these materials are unintentionally released from a storage tank in an industrial site, a trailer on our roads, or a container in our garage?
+Our households even include them in the form of gasoline for our equipment, cleaners, and even our pest control materials.
+So, what happens when these materials are unintentionally released from a storage tank in an industrial site, a trailer on our roads, or a container in our garage?

-Using the Incident Command System (ICS)
+Using the incident command system (ICS)

-Most fire departments have a hazmat response team and an Incident Command System.
-During an incident, the person in charge is the Incident Commander (IC).
-This person goes through the National Incident Management System (NIMS) training for Incident Command.
-Mitigating a hazmat incident takes more time than mitigating a fire incident because there are more aspects to consider.
-The size of the response usually depends on the amount released.
+Most fire departments have a hazmat response team and an incident command system.
+During an incident, the person in charge is the incident commander (IC).
+This person goes through the National Incident Management System (NIMS) training for incident command.

 We base this command system on a risk-based response process called APIE – Analyze, Plan, Implement, Evaluate.
 Here’s the 8-step process to manage a hazmat incident.